Like any industry, the world of direct mail and fulfilment comes with its own world of words, phrases and jargon.

 Any mailer that you send to your prospects with the aim of acquiring them as new customers, clients or members.

-You’ve probably heard this term bandied around a lot.
-The bleed is that border you see around artwork that’s going to be printed.
+You've probably heard this term bandied around a lot.
+The bleed is that border you see around artwork that will be printed.
 It is intentional and works as a guide for trimming.
-It also makes sure there aren’t any unprinted edges in the final design.
+It also ensures there aren't any unprinted edges in the final design.
 Your typical bleed is 3mm.
+For instance, for an A5 flyer, which is 148mm x 210mm, the total size would be 154mm x 216mm.

 People include a BRC in mailings to encourage a response from recipients.
-One side of the card will feature a response form, with the return address (usually with pre-paid postage) on the other.
+For example, one side of the card will feature a response form, with the return address (usually with pre-paid postage) on the other.
 BRCs are the sort of thing that charities use a lot.
+We can either do this for you, or you can create an account with Royal Mail.
+With this and BRE (below), you only pay for returned envelopes, and the price is around 50p for each mailer.

 Similar to BRCs, these allow recipients to respond to direct mail with a pre-paid envelope for their order form or reply slip.
 Handy for the recipient, you can often expect a greater response rate with a BRE.

-This is any text that’s there to incite a desired action from your reader.
+This is any text that's there to incite the desired action from your reader.
+E.g. Call Today and Receive a 10% Discount.

-A set of postcards which each promote different products or services.
-The whole set will be sent in one mailing and each card would typically feature something trackable which could gage the reader’s response to each product.
+A set of postcards which each promotes different products or services.
+The whole set will be sent in one mailing, and each card would typically feature something trackable, which could gauge the reader's response to each product.

 This is simply the sheet which features a recipient's address.
 It goes at the front of the mailer.